 Our staff includes MDs, PhDs, RNs and clinical laboratory scientists experienced in genome analysis.
 Team members feature board-certified clinical molecular geneticists, genetic counselors, bioinformaticians and software engineers.
 We work closely with the Center for Bioethics and collaborate with physicians representing every subspecialty at Children's Mercy.

 Meet our team »

 Children's Mercy is dedicated to becoming a leader in pediatric translational research — studies that translate medical research into better ways of treating sick kids.
 This commitment is leading to new breakthroughs in treating, diagnosing and preventing complex childhood diseases, which, in turn, transforms lives of kids in our community and around the world.
-Learn more about Stat-Seq

-.
+The different types of sequencing, testing and specimen options which are offered by the Genome Center may be viewed here.
+If interested in collaborating with the Center, please complete a questionnaire.
 The questionnaire will allow our team to evaluate the proposal and our ability to provide assistance.